auth0/laravel-auth0/README.md

 })->middleware('auth');
 ```

-For `api` routes, you can use Laravel's `auth` middleware to require that a request be authenticated with a valid bearer token to access a route:
+For `api` routes, you can use Laravel's `auth` middleware to require that a request be authenticated with a valid bearer token to access a route.

 ```php
 Route::get('/api/private', function () {